 The Effects of the Chernobyl Disaster on Europe

 While Belarus received the short-end of the stick in terms of contamination and the Ukraine was ground-zero for the incident, much of Europe was affected by the Chernobyl nuclear plant disaster.

 Despite the efforts to protect the water supply, bioaccumulation of radiocesium in fish quickly became an issue, even in closed lakes (no tributaries) from fallout carried outside of the Ukraine.
 This effect was seen not only in the Ukraine and Belarus, but in parts of Russia, Germany, Great Britain, Sweden, Finland, and Norway.

 Because fungi readily take up cesium-137, livestock feed was easily contaminated thus causing cesium-137 to bioaccumulate in livestock.
 This was (and still is) a problem throughout Europe.

-As recent as 2010, over one thousand wild boar hunted in Germany were found to be contaminated with radiation above Germany’s allowable limit.
+As recent as 2010, over one thousand wild boars hunted in Germany were found to be contaminated with radiation above Germany’s allowable limit.
 In 2009, around 18,000 livestock in Norway were tested and declared unsafe for consumption until they had been fed food free of contaminants until declared safe for slaughter.
 The number of contaminated livestock decreased to 1,900 in 2012.
 However, this could be due to moving livestock to different feeding grounds.

 Immediately after the Chernobyl disaster, the movement more than 4.2 million sheep throughout the United Kingdom was restricted to prevent contamination.
 Slowly, the restrictions were lifted with all restrictions being removed from Northern Ireland in 2000, restrictions in Scotland were removed in 2010, and by 2012, all restrictions on sheep movement had been lifted throughout the United Kingdom, a good 30 years after the disaster.

 © 2015 Melanie Palen